BrendanH18/Marketpulse/README.md

 # ⚡ MarketPulse

 A terminal-based portfolio tracker with live market data, ASCII charts, and multi-portfolio management.
-Built to stress-test `uv` while being genuinely useful.

 ---